 An example of an incredible intersection between our joint work with the Hackathon and with IAC Eitanim appears below.

 One of our Eitanim students in SanDiego attended this event for adults and helped the team End the Fear focused on anti semitism and BDS on college campuses win one of 5 $2500 prizes.
-I was so proud of him and hope you are too.
 You can see picture of Dekel and Sam and their team here.

 Startup18 cultivated these project ideas and founders through newly launched Jewish Engagement Lab which meets monthly and Idea Round Tables.
 The Hackathon brought together project founders, community member joiners and advisors into spirited teams.